 - Hide the windows for now as we want to concentrate on the lighting process initially.
-We can add the windows later during the shading process (remember to disable Opaque for them).
+We can add the windows later during the shading process.

-- Select all of the geometry and assign an Ai Standard shader from the Hypershade window.
+- Select all of the geometry and assign a standard_surface shader from the Hypershade window.
 We will use this shader as the basis for our test lighting.

 Ai Skydome Light

 - Create a skydome_light.
 Change its Color to a mid-blue.
 If you are having problems selecting geometry in the scene, you can decrease the sky_radius under Viewport.
 You can scale it down, and it will still be visible in the camera.

 - Render the scene using the default render settings.
 Do not worry about any noise at this stage.
 We will add additional lights and improve our render settings at the very end.
 If it looks too dark, increase the intensity of the skydome_light.
 This will brighten up the interior and should look something like the render below.

 - Create a directional_light and rotate it so that it is coming through the roof windows.
 Change its color to a warm, light yellow and increase its exposure to something like 5 or 6.
 Increase the Angle to 1.
 This will soften the edges of the shadows from the directional light.
 Enable Use Color Temperature and change the Temperature to around 5500.

 - Use the IPR for test rendering.
 Do not worry if it looks too burnt out, once we add materials and textures, these values will need modifying.